markjnkim/es_mod/04-Web-APIs/content/lesson-3-update-delete.md

 Fortunately, with **event delegation**, we can set up the click event listener on a parent element and then, through that single event listener, determine which child elements were clicked.

 > **Deep Dive:** Clicks in JavaScript are a funny thing.
-If an element that has parent elements is clicked, the click event **bubbles** outwards.
+If an element that has parent elements is clicked, the click event **bubbles**, or travels, upwards to its parents.
 Consider the following HTML layout:
 >
 > ![A button is inside a blue container, which is inside a yellow container](./assets/lesson-3/1000-click-demo.jpg)
 >